 Klondike is set in Alaska’s Gold Rush era, and you are there to claim your stake.
 The game includes quests, puzzles, and many tasks.

-Tetris is highly dependent on the speed of action in people.
+Tetris is highly dependent on how quickly you make moves.
 In addition to improving response speed, this game enhances some cognitive abilities.

-Video games can be addictive, and the repetitive motions of a game can cause physical problems.
+Video games can be addictive, and the repetitive motions of a game can cause physical strains.
 Enjoy the games, but don’t be consumed by them.

 Playing video games to keep your mind sharp does include some brain-boosting practices.
-Brain health involves socialization, and you can do that by competing in a game with an opponent/friend.
+Brain health involves socialization, and you can do that by competing in a game with an opponent or friend.
 Exercise is another vital element for maintaining brain health, and certain Wii exercise games may help as well.
 But there is more to maintaining your mind than playing video games.

-Studies show there are a variety of habits and activities that contribute to maintaining mental sharpness: Learn new things, seek out new opportunities and friends, eat nutritious food and get good quality sleep.
+Studies show there are a variety of habits and activities that contribute to maintaining mental sharpness such as learning new things, seeking out new opportunities and friends, eating nutritious food and getting quality sleep.

-Take care of yourself, mind and body.
-And enjoy playing games to keep your mind sharp!
+Bottom line?
+Take care of yourself – mind and body.
+And enjoy playing some of these video games for seniors to keep your mind sharp!

-Discover more fun ways to keep your mind sharp at Bethesda’s Alzheimer’s & dementia blog.
+Discover more fun ways to keep your mind sharp on Bethesda’s Alzheimer’s & Dementia blog.